 Here are some of the most common methods for screening candidates, some tips to on how to get them right, as well as their pros and cons.

-Let’s kick things off with an old school technique.
+Next on the list – a more old school technique.
 Going through resumes is the oldest method of determining if someone is the right fit for the job, and it starts with the resume.
 Although resumes aren’t the best indicator of a candidate’s skills, they’re one of the key elements hiring and they don’t seem to be going away any time soon.
-Here’s some of the information you can get from a CV while screening candidates.
+Here’s some of the information you can get from a resume while screening candidates.

 - Previous work experience – Ideally, the candidate should have relevant work experience listed, along with months and years spent on each position.
 An applicant for a web designer shouldn’t list working as a math teacher as relevant experience.
 Speaking of which…